All Scripture quotations are from the World English Bible (WEB).

 Note: Jesus equates going to Jesus (“will come to me”) to believing.
 In other words, those who are “given and drawn” by His Father, are those who believe. (see also Jn 17:2)

 I first want to address the idea that those who are “given” and “drawn” to Jesus, refer strictly to Old Testament Jewish believers of His day who would all hear His voice and His call to follow Him.
+This is something that some Arminian Christians believe.
 In other words, it’s the interpretation that there’s a transition going on in the day of Christ from the Father to the Son, from Old Covenant to New Covenant, and that the OT believers would hear the voice of the Father in the Son — thus, those are the ones whom the Father gives to His Son.
 While that is certainly true, while there certainly was this transition going on at that time, this passage cannot refer to them only.
 That is not what the context reveals.
 The context actually reveals that in the midst of that transition to the New Covenant, it was the whole world that is in view in this passage.
+That is, all people in the world in general, for whom Christ would die.
 That’s exactly what the New Covenant applies to.
 We see this in the following verses:

 (John 6:32) – 32 Jesus therefore said to them, “Most certainly, I tell you, it wasn’t Moses who gave you the bread out of heaven, but my Father gives you the true bread out of heaven.
 33 For the bread of God is that which comes down out of heaven, and gives life to the world.”